moj-analytical-services/coffee_roulette_pairs/README.md

 # coffeeroulettepairs

 <!-- badges: start -->
 <!-- badges: end -->

-Save time when organising a round of coffee roulette chats, in which people who sign up are paired up randomly with each other\!
-The code generates the random pairs for you, and ensures each person appears only once in a single round.
+Save time when organising a round of coffee roulette chats, in which people who sign up are paired up randomly with each other!
+The code generates the random pairs for you, and ensures each person appears only once per round.

 ## Installation